-list-of-family-names> · A dist-of-family-names> is a list of font family names using the same syntax as the 'font-family' property, excluding the <generic-family> and 'inherit' values.
+-family-names> • A -family-names> is a list of font family names using the same syntax as the 'font-family' property, excluding the <generic-family> and 'inherit' values.

-list-of-strings> • A < list-of-strings> consists of a separated sequence of < string>s.
-String lists are white space-separated, where white space is defined as one or more of the following consecutive characters: "space" (U+0020), "tab" (U+0009), "line feed" (U+000A) and "carriage return" (U+000D).
+<list-of-strings> · A <list-of-strings> consists of a separated sequence of <string>s.
+String lists are white spaceseparated, where white space is defined as one or more of the following consecutive characters: "space" (U+0020), "tab" (U+0009), "line feed" (U+000A) and "carriage return" (U+000D).

-The following is an EBNF grammar describing the st-of-strings> syntax:
+The following is an EBNF grammar describing the <list-of-strings> syntax: